Four NRL players fined for flouting social distancing rules - WHIZ News

-SYDNEY (AP) — Critics’ concerns about the National Rugby League’s push to restart during the coronavirus pandemic have been compounded by sanctions against four players who flouted social distancing restrictions.
+SYDNEY (AP) — Concerns about the National Rugby League’s push to restart during the coronavirus pandemic have been compounded by sanctions against four players who flouted social distancing restrictions.

 The NRL has yet to receive formal consent of governments to resume in Australia on May 28 after it was suspended last month following the second round.
 The late-May restart means clubs would return to practices next week, while social distancing laws remain in place for the public.